K-PaaS/application-platform-guide-eng/install/service/redis.md

 ![6]

 ### <div id='4.1'> 4.1.
 Application for service
-In order to apply for a service on the user portal, you must register the service on the catalog page of the administrator portal first to use it.
+In order to request for a service on the user portal, you must register the service on the catalog page of the administrator portal first to use it.

 - Go to the catalog page of the operation management on the administrator portal and register the service.
 ![7]
-The app bind parameter adds app_guid automatic input, sets it to on-demand Y, and then registers the service.
+Set the app bind parameter value to app_guid and set the on-demand value to Y before proceeding with service registration.
 - After logging in to the user portal, create a service from the catalog page.
 ![8]